onpointtech/agency-portal-v2/README.md

 + Run `ng build library-name --watch` once to unlink the library to the main app
 + Run `ng build library-name --watch` a second time to finally build it
 + Run `ng serve` to your app.
 You're done.
-+ This error doesn't happen if you save code that works.
++ This error doesn't happen if your saved code works.

 ### Building your own app in a library